 He also lowered the header so the doors would cover the space completely & not leave any weird gaps or openings above or below our new closet doors.

-Adding More Storage with Shelves to the Inside of the Closet
+Step THREE – Adding More Storage with Built in Shelves to the Inside of the Closet

-Jason also added 2 long shelves to the top and the bottom of the closet to store more clothes and have a spot to put his shoes.
+Jason also added 2 long shelves to the top and the bottom of the closet to store more clothes & have a spot to put his shoes.

 We also added a metal hanging bar from our previous master closet to hang Jason’s clothes on.

-We primed and painted the inside of the closet white.
+We primed and painted the inside of the closet white to brighten up everything for this closet door makeover.

-I am not sure Jason will ever have enough clothes to fill his closet 🙂
+Our new closet door makeover adds so much storage that I am not sure Jason will EVER have enough clothes to fill his closet!

-Cutting the Closet Doors Lengthwise to Fir the New Closet Doorway
+Step FIVE – Cutting the Closet Doors Lengthwise to Fit the New Closet Doorway

 After sanding down the many layers of paint we brought the new closet doors back in to see how they would fit.